Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

-We omit the proof of Lemma \ref{lemma.simplified} as it directly follows Lemma \ref{thelemma} (in Appendix \ref{appendix.general}), which characterizes the relation between the two parties' Arrow-Pratt coefficients of (absolute) risk aversion and the pattern of optimal motivation policy (i.e., one-shot versus gradual disclosure over a given time interval) in a more generalized dynamic persuasion environment.
-Intuitively, when $R(w,t)\geq R(v,t)$, since the principal is more sensitive to the risk dimension, garbling stopping time lottery into a one-shot disclosure, which minimizes the risk of the stopping time, while compensating the agent with an earlier average stopping time, is Pareto optimal.
-When $R(w,t)< R(v,t)$, since the agent is more sensitive to the risk dimension, whenever there exists a date $t$ such that the incentive constraint is not binding, it is a Pareto improvement for the principal to introduce more risk by splitting the probability mass at time $t$ between an earlier and a later time instants while postponing the average stopping time.
-Therefore, as long as the support of the disclosure under the optimal policy is connected, we must have gradual disclosure with the constraints at all disclosure dates binding at the optimum.
+We omit the proof of Lemma \ref{lemma.simplified} as it follows directly from Lemma \ref{thelemma} in Appendix \ref{appendix.general}.
+The latter characterizes the link between the two parties' respective Arrow-Pratt coefficients of risk aversion and the patterns of optimal disclosure policies (i.e., one-shot versus gradual disclosure) in a broader class of dynamic persuasion problems.
+Intuitively, the condition $R(w,t)\geq R(v,t)$ implies that the principal is more sensitive to the risk dimension compared to the agent.
+Garbling the stopping-time lottery into a one-shot disclosure, which minimizes the risk of the stopping time through compensating the agent with an earlier average stopping time, is Pareto optimal to the principal.
+Conversely, when $R(w,t)< R(v,t)$, the agent becomes more sensitive to the risk dimension; a Pareto improvement exists at any date $t$ whenever the incentive constraint is slack.
+The principal can thus exploit the agent's risk-seeking preferences by splitting the probability mass at time $t$ between earlier and later instants, which generates a later average stopping time without violating the agent's incentives.
+Therefore, as long as the support of the optimal policy is connected, its disclosure pattern must be gradual at the optimum the associated incentive constraints are binding for all $t$ within the support.